nats-io/nats-java-vertx-client/README.md

 There are multiple types of acknowledgments in JetStream:

 * `Message.ackAsync()`: Acknowledges a message.
 * `Message.ackSync(Duration)`: Acknowledges a message and waits for a confirmation.
-When used with deduplications, this creates exactly once delivery guarantees (within the deduplication window).
+When used with deduplication, this creates exactly once delivery guarantees (within the deduplication window).
 This deduplication may significantly impact the performance of the system.
 * `Message.nakAsync()`: A negative acknowledgment indicating processing failed, and the message should be resent later.
 * `Message.termAsync()`: Never send this message again, regardless of configuration.
 * `Message.inProgressAsync()`: The message is being processed, and reset the redelivery timer in the server.
 The message must be acknowledged later when processing is complete.

-Note that exactly once delivery guarantee can be achieved by using a consumer with explicit ack mode attached to stream setup with a deduplication window and using the ackSync to acknowledge messages.
+Note that the exactly once delivery guarantee can be achieved by using a consumer with explicit ack mode attached to stream setup with a deduplication window and using the ackSync to acknowledge messages.
 The guarantee is only valid for the duration of the deduplication window.

 You should always use the async versions of the methods when running in the vert.x event loop.